-Similarly, for the Fruits, Vegetables and for the cell phone I have aerated the name manager and there are 4 names on my list.
+Similarly, for the Fruits, Vegetables, and for the cell phone I have aerated the name manager and there are 4 names on my list.
 Remember, we need to give the same name what is there for the first validation you have chosen.

 Now we will choose the cell where the dependent list will be created.
-In my case, my validation list in H2 cell and I am going to dependent validation list on I2.
+In my case, my validation list in H2 cell, and I am going to dependent validation list on I2.
 After choosing I2 cell I go Data and then Data Validation from the Data Tools section.
 Then Choose List from Allow section and in the Source, I have written the formula =indirect($H$2).
 It is the trick.
-The value of H2 is Animals and we have already set and Animals mean a list of animals’ name.
+The value of H2 is Animals and we have already set and Animals mean a list of animals’ names.

-After setting the same as like above please click on OK and your dependent is ready to use.
+After setting the same as above please click on OK and your dependent is ready to use.
 You can choose any particulars from the first validation box and the dependent list will be populated.

 Related article: 5 Powerful Formatting Tricks in Excel

 Now to do the same thing in VBA is a little bit tricky.
-I am creating 1 combobox and 1 list box in the user form and the combobox is connected with the list for each category.
+I am creating 1 Combobox and 1 list box in the user form and the combo box is connected with the list for each category.